themejunkie/advanced-random-posts-widget/readme.txt

 This plugin will enable a custom, flexible and advanced random posts.
 It allows you to display a list of random posts via shortcode or widget with thumbnail, excerpt and post date, also you can display it from all or specific or multiple taxonomy.

+= Important! =
+Before asking a support question:

+* Please see [FAQ](http://wordpress.org/plugins/advanced-random-posts-widget/faq/) page to read common questions.
+* Please see [Other Notes](http://wordpress.org/plugins/advanced-random-posts-widget/other_notes/) to read how to use shortcode.

 = Features Include =

 * WordPress 4.0 Support.
 * Allow you to set title url.
 * Display thumbnails, with customizable size and alignment.
 * Display excerpt, with customizable length.
+* Display from all, specific or multiple category.
+* Display from all, specific or multiple tag.
 * Display from all, specific or multiple taxonomy.
 * Display post date.
 * Post types.
 * Post status.
-* Allow you to set custom css per widget.
+* Allow you to set custom css class per widget.
 * Add custom html or text before and/or after random posts.
 * Multiple widgets.